joshyap/moodcast/README.md

 2) Open Weather Map

 Tasks:
-1) Front end design of location search button, buttons for user moods, location of both APIS
+1) Front end design of location search button, buttons for user moods, location of both APIS.
-2) Get both apis placed into the website using ajax
+2) Get both apis placed into the website using ajax.
 3) Have user input for location be recorded and send request to weather api.
 4) Weather api will send current condition key words to spotify
 5) spotify will use current condition keywords to generate playlist